mikkelrev22/Michael-s-page/Readme.md

 # If you have any helpful/constructive comments on the content or the site itself, please feel free to contact me via e-mail.

+# Ideas
+## To-do
+- links on Contact Me: linkedIn, GitHub, e-mail
+-
+-
+### Reach
+- embedded video on about me view
+- pagination for about me view
+- consider routing '/'
+- Authorization and authentification